NovumForum/codex/docs/mrpropacks-digital-blueprint.md

 ## Quick Orientation: Start Here If You're Confused

 1. **Need momentum today?** Jump to [Section X](#x-immediate-next-10-days-playbook) for the 10-day sprint that translates the blueprint into daily actions with owners.
-2. **Want to see the experience visually?** Follow the five-step mock workflow in [Section XI](#xi-visualizing-the-experience-how-to-see-a-mock-version) and ship the one-day prototype package outlined in [Section XII](#xii-mock-deliverable-checklist--timeline).
+2. **Want to see the experience visually?** Jump to [Section XIV](#xiv-visual-prototype-pack) for ready-to-open HTML mockups, then follow the five-step workflow in [Section XI](#xi-visualizing-the-experience-how-to-see-a-mock-version) to adapt them inside Figma.
 3. **Clarifying responsibilities?** Review [Section IX](#ix-recommended-next-actions) to understand which teams own palette alignment, asset production, platform setup, measurement, and affiliate rollout.
 4. **Looking for the strategic rationale?** Sections I–VIII unpack the brand, UX, content, commerce, SEO, and competitive logic that inform every downstream deliverable.